-MANAGEMENT REPORT ON FINAL ACTION ON AUDITS WITH RECOMMENDATIONS TO PUT FUNDS TO BETTER USE FOR THE SIX-MONTH PERIOD ENDING MARCH 31, 2005
+MANAGEMENT REPORT ON FINAL ACTION ON AUDITS WITH RECOMMENDATIONS TO PUT FUNDS TO BETTER USE FOR THE SIX-MONTH PERIOD ENDING SEPTEMBER 30, 2005

-ITEM # OF AUDIT REPORTS FUNDS TO BE PUT TO BETTER USE A. Audit reports with management decisions on which final action had not been taken at the beginning of the reporting period.
-0 \$0 В. Audit reports on which management decisions were made during the period.
-0 0 C. Total audit reports pending final action during the period (A+B).
-0 \$0 D. Audit reports on which final action was taken during the period: Dollar value of recommendations implemented: a.
-Based on management action b.
-Based on proposed legislative action 0 0 b.
-Based on proposed legislative action 0 0 2.
-Dollar value of recommendations not implemented 0 0 3.
-Total (D1 + D2) 0 \$0 E. Audit reports needing final action at end of the period (C-D3).
+ITEM # OF AUDIT REPORTS FUNDS TO BE PUT TO BETTER USE

+A. Audit reports with management decisions on which final action had not been taken at the beginning of the reporting period.

+reporting period.
+0 \$0

+В. Audit reports on which management decisions were made during the period.
+0 0

+C. Total audit reports pending final action during the period

+(A+B).
+0 0

+D. Audit reports on which final action was taken during the period:

+Dollar value of recommendations implemented:

+a.
+Based on management action 0 0

+b.
+Based on proposed legislative action 0 0

+Dollar value of recommendations not

+implemented 0 0

+3. Total (D1 + D2) 0 0

+Audit reports pooding final action at and of the period

+E. Audit reports needing final action at end of the period (C-D3).
 0 \$0